danhper/fundle/README.md

 ### Global installation

-If you want to install fundle globally, simply log in as a sudoer:
+If you want to install fundle globally, simply log in as a sudoer and:

 ```fish
 curl -sfL https://raw.githubusercontent.com/danhper/fundle/master/install-fundle-global.fish | fish